Necrophilia

 Overview

 Necrophilia (also thanatophilia or necrophilism) is a paraphilia defined by sexual interest in or attraction to corpses.
-In current diagnostic systems it has no free-standing code and is recorded under the residual category other specified paraphilic disorder, where it is regarded as one of the most severe and disordered paraphilic presentations.
-This entry is strictly descriptive and contains no instructional content.
+It carries no free-standing diagnostic code: the DSM-5-TR records it under other specified paraphilic disorder, and the ICD-11 under a residual category for arousal patterns directed at those unable to consent.
+This entry is descriptive and contains no instructional content.
 The behaviour cannot be consensual, the object of interest is a dead body, and acting on the interest is a grave violation of human dignity and a crime in most jurisdictions.
-The discussion below traces the term's documented history, the clinical understanding of the interest, and its legal framing.
+What follows traces the documented history of the term, the small forensic literature, and the legal framing.

 History & origins